CPAN-Security/security.metacpan.org/presentations/nuug2024-metadata-foss-cra.md

 Note:

+* It's necessary to look at metadata requirements in general
+    * Not just from the CRA (Europe's)
 * "Required" attributes come in different forms
     * Keep in mind what the _purpose_ of the metadata is – not just it's "requiredness"

 [comment]: # (||| data-auto-animate)